GIVETOLOCAL | Co-FOUNDer

 Optimising our homepage to boost conversions.

 A cleaner homepage design sheds clutter for clarity and impact.
 Refined messaging guides visitors through a streamlined 'Get Your Club Funded' process.
-Bold calls to action stand out, inviting engagement.
-As users scroll, a persistent top bar keeps conversion opportunities close at hand.
-The redesign balances simplicity with persuasion, making funding access effortless for clubs.
+Bold calls to action stand out, inviting engagement and a sticky call to action.

 An image of the dashboard from the THrive app showing income and projects.